Skip to content

 What makes Miscanthus a sustainable biomass crop?

-Miscanthus is typically harvested in winter, baled, and processed into biofuels, biogas, or solid biomass pellets.
+Miscanthus is usually harvested in winter, baled and then processed into bio-fuels, biogas or solid biomass pellets.

 Ready to embrace sustainable biomass?